Doodle vs When2Meet vs WhenIsGood: Which Should You Use? (2026)

 When2Meet

 The original.
-When2Meet has been around since 2007 and the UI has barely changed.
-You create an event, share the link, and everyone drags across the times they’re available.
-A heat map shows where availability overlaps.
+When2Meet has been around since the mid-2000s and the UI has barely changed.
+You create an event, share the link, and everyone drags across the times they’re available in 15-minute blocks.
+The grid auto-saves as you paint, and a heat map (darker green = more people free) shows where availability overlaps.

 Doodle